Deta-Cold/delta-firmware/crypto/fuzzer/README.md

-# Fuzz Testing trezor-crypto
+# Fuzz Testing detahard-crypto
 Selected functions can be fuzzed via specific libFuzzer harnesses for increased test coverage and issue detection.

-Note: the following commands are relative to the trezor-crypto main directory.
+Note: the following commands are relative to the detahard-crypto main directory.

 ## Build